Notes for Contributors

 Oxford Journal of Legal Studies authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
 After your manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
 As part of the licensing process you will be asked to indicate whether or not you wish to pay for open access.
 If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.

 Oxford Open articles are published under Creative Commons licences.
-Authors publishing in Oxford Journal of Legal Studies can use the following Creative Commons licences for their articles:
+Authors publishing in the Oxford Journal of Legal Studies can use the following Creative Commons licences for their articles:

 • Creative Commons Attribution licence (CC BY)